-Dublin Chamber of Commerce is the national guaranteeing association for ATA Carnets for Ireland.
+Dublin Chamber is the national guaranteeing association for ATA Carnets for Ireland.

 - Commercial Samples